utsavchaudharygithub/Amazon_Vine_Analysis/README.md

 # summary:
-We can see that there is significant difference between vine and no vine reviews which are 51% and 39%, which shows that vine members are bias.
+We used  Pandas to determine if there is any bias towards reviews that were written as part of the Vine program.
+For this analysis, we determined if having a paid Vine review makes a difference in the percentage of 5-star reviews.We can see that there is significant difference between vine and no vine reviews which are 51% and 39%, which shows that vine members are bias.
 We could have more statistical analysis like mean, med, mode to come up with better result.